rollingstonezz/SGMP_code/README.md

-# SGMP
+# Representation Learning on Spatial Networks

-This is the code repository for paper "Representation Learning on Spatial Networks".
+This repository is the official implementation of [Representation Learning on Spatial Networks]().

-Zheng Zhang, Liang Zhao, Representation Learning on Spatial Networks, **NeurIPS 2021**
+# Training

-# Examples of running the models:
+## Examples of running the models:

 **1. training the SGMP model on BACE dataset:
 - bash run_SGMP_BACE.sh